sezito2/Justice-Centered-Data-Design/src/00-Getting-Started/02-vc-fork-clone.md

 1. What **forks** are, and how to create them.
 2. What **clones** are, and how to create them.
 3. The difference between **local** versus **remote**, and why those differences in location matter.

+## Submission

+On Moodle, submit an image of the following:

+1. Your forked version of [https://github.com/lingeringcode/sjd-test](https://github.com/lingeringcode/sjd-test) in your GH profile online.
+2. A cloned version of this fork on your local computer.